aguajardoc/glow/README.md

 A different mode of training: allows a user to train progressively harder problems starting from a set difficulty.
 For example, a user can start at difficulty 3, solve the problem, and go up to 4,and so on until they feel like stopping or they fail to complete a problem within a time limit.
 Keep statistics like time taken, problems solved, and reached difficulty for self-comparison and leaderboards.

 ### 4. Region filters
-Make practice more focused in what your region has offerred in the past!
+Make practice more focused in what your region has offered in the past!

+### 5. Virtual Contest suggestions
+Practice a contest from which you have not attempted any problems before, offering a completely new and blind experience —just like in the ICPC!